shagy440/gitprojectour/README.md

 # gitprojectour
-This is the project demo of shubham and prashant
+This is the project demo of shubham and prashant.
+Prashant's initial commit.